Fellowships and Financial Support

 ILR School Funded

-ILR Dean's MS/PhD Travel Grants - This fund provides up to $500 per year to ILR MS and PhD students for travel to conferences at which they have been invited to present a paper.
-Students may apply for this grant once per year.
+ILR Dean's MS/PhD Travel Grants - This fund provides grants to ILR MS and PhD students for travel to conferences at which they have been invited to present a paper, serve on a panel, or attend.
+Students may apply for this grant once per fiscal year.

-ILR Research Assistance Grants - ILR PhD students may apply for a one-time research grant of up to $1000 and MS students can apply for $600.
-This allocation is to be used for PhD or MS thesis research related expenses.
+ILR Research Assistance Grants - ILR PhD students may apply for a one-time research grant to be used for PhD dissertation or MS thesis research related expenses.
 To apply for this grant, see Kathy Roberts in 371 Ives Hall.

-Teaching and Research Assistantships - A teaching or research assistantship may be available to qualified students in their second year of study in the MILR Degree Program.
-The availability of these positions varies and placement is determined by the the needs of the college and qualifications of the applicants.
-Openings will be announced and applications will be solicited each semester for available positions in the following semester.
+Teaching and Research Assistantships - A teaching or research assistantship may be available to qualified students after their first semester of study in the MILR Degree Program.
+The availability of these positions varies and placement is determined by the needs of the school, the professor.
+An announcement is sent to faculty and students prior to the beginning of each semester.

 CAHRS Graduate Assistantships - The Center for Advanced Human Resource Studies (CAHRS) hires MILR students as Graduate Assistants.
-These positions offer second semester graduates, with a concentration in HR, the opportunity to work on high-visibility projects with some of the 50 human resource executives whose companies sponsor CAHRS, under the direction of the CAHRS Director, Managing Director, and the CAHRS Visiting Executive.
+These positions offer second year students, with a concentration in HR, the opportunity to work on high-visibility projects with some of the 50 human resource executives whose companies sponsor CAHRS, under the direction of the CAHRS Director, Managing Director, and the CAHRS Visiting Executive.